syncfusion-content/xamarin-docs/Xamarin/Essential-CircularGauge/Getting-Started.md

 WinPhone\Syncfusion SfGauge.XForms.WinPhone.dll

-> Note: Essential Gauge for Xamarin is compatible with Xamarin.Forms 1.2.3.6257.
+N> Essential Gauge for Xamarin is compatible with Xamarin.Forms 1.2.3.6257.

 Currently an additional step is required for Windows Phone and iOS projects.
 You need to create an instance of the Gauge custom renderer as mentioned as follows.